Derrick Walton: Zhejiang Lions (2023–2024)

 Walton joined the Zhejiang Lions of the Chinese Basketball Association for the 2023–24 season and averaged 12.6 points and 5.1 assists per game in 42 appearances.

 South East Melbourne Phoenix (2024–2025)

 On May 3, 2024, Walton signed with the South East Melbourne Phoenix for the 2024–25 NBL season.
 On October 22, 2024, he was ruled out for three weeks with a hamstring injury.
 On January 14, 2025, he was ruled out for the rest of the regular season after suffering another hamstring injury three days earlier in a game against the Brisbane Bullets.
 After missing eight games, he was confirmed to be returning for the Phoenix's semi-finals series against the Illawarra Hawks.

-Hapoel Holon (2025-present)
+Hapoel Holon (2025–2026)

 In September 2025, Walton signed with Hapoel Holon B.C. of the Israeli Basketball Premier League.